Demon Slayer: Kimetsu no Yaiba: Plot

-Muzan, enraged by the failures of his Lower Ranks, executes them and orders the sole survivor to kill Tanjiro.
+Muzan, enraged by the failures of his remaining Lower Ranks, executes all of them except for Lower One, who he sends to kill Tanjiro.
 After a battle aboard a moving train, Tanjiro prevails with the aid of the Flame Hashira, Kyojuro Rengoku, who is subsequently killed by the Upper Three demon, Akaza.
-The group continues their campaign, assisting the Sound Hashira in defeating Upper Six and later helping the Mist and Love Hashira eliminate Upper Five and Upper Four at the Swordsmith Village.
+The group continues their campaign, assisting the Sound Hashira in defeating the Upper Six siblings and later helping the Mist and Love Hashira eliminate Upper Five and Upper Four at the Swordsmith Village.
 During these events, Nezuko develops an immunity to sunlight, making her the key to Muzan's goal of overcoming his own fatal weakness.
-Tanjiro also learns his Hinokami Kagura is derived from "Sun Breathing", the original swordsmanship style created by Yoriichi Tsugikuni.
+Tanjiro also learns that his Hinokami Kagura is derived from "Sun Breathing", the original swordsmanship style created by Breathing progenitor Yoriichi Tsugikuni.

 The Demon Slayer Corps prepares for a final confrontation as Tamayo works on a serum.
 Muzan launches a preemptive assault, prompting Kagaya to sacrifice himself in a suicide attack.
 The Hashira engage Muzan, but he traps them within the Infinity Castle, where they must battle the remaining Upper Ranks.
 Through great sacrifice, the demons Akaza, Doma, and Kokushibo are defeated.
 Muzan kills Tamayo but is severely weakened by the poison she implanted in him.
 Forced above ground, a desperate battle ensues as the remaining Demon Slayers fight to hold him until sunrise.
 Though most of the Hashira perish, Tanjiro delivers the final blow.
 With his last breath, Muzan transforms Tanjiro into a demon, but Nezuko, now fully human, helps reverse the transformation.

 In the aftermath of Muzan's defeat, all demons under his control perish.
-The Demon Slayer Corps is disbanded, with only two Hashira surviving.
+The Demon Slayer Corps is disbanded, with only two of the active Hashira surviving.
 Tanjiro and Nezuko return to their mountain home, their journey finally complete.
 In the ensuing years, Tanjiro marries Kanao Tsuyuri, Inosuke weds Aoi Kanzaki, and Zenitsu marries Nezuko.
 In a modern-day epilogue, their descendants and reincarnations live in a world free from demons.